Marquette’s four class of 2025 signees ‘compliment’ each other

 Miletic has been a frequent attendee of Marquette games and practices since committing in June.

-Being from suburban Chicago makes the trips up to Milwaukee easy, so it’s been a point of emphasis from both sides to stay as involved with the program as possible.
+Being from suburban Chicago makes the trips up to Milwaukee easy, so it’s been a point of emphasis from both sides to be as involved with the program as possible.

 He most recently attended Marquette’s student-only game at the Al McGuire Center Friday, wearing a shirt he got to his signing.